-2 Unit and institution to be used interchangeably in this decision tree.
+^{2 &#}x27;Unit' and 'institution' is used interchangeably in this decision tree.

 This section encompasses high-level definitions, as guided by Figure 1 above.
 The sections that follow are guided by some of the sectors defined below.
 Expanded definitions and examples, where applicable, are provided as additional information in the annexures.